postcss/postcss/API.md

 * `initializer  (function)`: will receive plugin options and should return functions to modify nodes in input CSS.

-With this wrap add PostCSS compatibility checker.
-It will print a compatibility message if you plugin will throw a error on different major/minor version of PostCSS.

 Also wrap will save plugin name and plugin PostCSS version:

 ```js